How Does Exercise Change by Trimester?

 Related: 15 Benefits of Exercising during Pregnancy

 You will experience a huge change if you do nothing for a pro-longed period of time in your pregnancy and then try to start again.
-Your body is continuing to change, at a rapid rate, day by day, week by week.

-Exercise Recommendations by Trimester
+How Does Exercise Change by Trimester Video

 Video length: 4 minutes 26 seconds